cory-rutkowski/cory-rutkowski.github.io/index.md

-description: > # your text below (remove <br> elements if you don't need line breaks)
-  <br>Data Scientist with Interest in Gaming Industry and Sports.
-Also a huge cat lover.<br>
+  ### Data Scientist with Interest in Gaming Industry and Sports.
+Also a huge cat lover.
   <img src="images/profile.jpg?raw=true"/>
   <br>Looking for a position in Data Science or Data Analytics that will allow on the job learning
   as well as an opportunity for me to add value to an organization.
 I'm a friendly, charismatic professional